NeedsMoreGrey/DND/docs/rules/level-1-feat.md

 **Initiative Swap**
 Immediately after you roll Initia-tive, you can swap your Initiative with the Initiative of one willing ally in the same combat.
 You can't make this swap if you or the ally has the Incapacitated condition.

+!!! note

+    This replaces the feat of the same name from the Player's Handbook (2014) due to the new [initiative rule](/rules/surprise).

 ## Healer
 You gain the following benefits: